Processing a Partial Payment (HSA/FSA/Prepaid credit card)

-When a patient pays with an HSA or FSA card, there are instances where you may need to accept a partial payment if the balance in the account does not fully cover the total charge amount.
+When a patient pays with an HSA, FSA, or prepaid credit card, there are instances where you may need to accept a partial payment if the balance in the account does not fully cover the total charge amount.

 Note: The process for refunding or reversing a partial or HSA/FSA payment is the same as any other credit card payment.